mhsiao345/Database_manager/README.md

 11) Get Customer Invoices Details by Customer Name
 12) Get Employee Details by Employee ID
 13) Get List of All Employees

+Progam can be tested and run here: https://replit.com/@ChingChiehChieh/chinookdbmanager